learn-the-web/topics/javascript-syntax.md

 ### Type coercion

 Type coercion occurs inside the if-statement when trying to get a truthy value.
-Since Javascript is a dynamically interpreted language certain, values are coerced to boolean, becoming true or false.
+Since JavaScript is a dynamically interpreted language certain, values are coerced to boolean, becoming true or false.

 Value | Coerced boolean
 --- | ---